doctrine/doctrine-website/source/blog/2024-02-03-doctrine-orm-3-and-dbal-4-released.md

 ## Doctrine ORM 2 Future

-We plan to maintain Doctrine ORM 2 for the next 2 years by providing bug and security fixes.
+We plan to maintain Doctrine ORM 2 for at least the next 2 years by providing bug and security fixes.
 We may also add or deprecate things in 2.x to improve the existing forward-compatbility layer to make the transition to ORM 3 smoother.

 ## Looking Forward